Public-Transport-Nuremberg/VAGStatsTracker/README.md

 - [ ] Generate Heatmaps of delays
 - [ ] Easy way to report delays or other stuff (Not directly to the company)

-Things i´d like also like to do but got not enough time for:
+Things i´d like to do but got not enough time for:
 - [ ] Smart warnings of potential delays
 - [ ] Link common delay causes to the average delay they cause
 - [ ] Track Elevator malfunctions and duration